Skip to main content

 Remediation Approaches

 Basement mold remediation varies based on the extent of contamination and the moisture source.
+Understanding when to DIY vs hire a professional can save you significant money on smaller problems — and protect your health on larger ones.

 For Small Areas (Under 10 Square Feet)